ccao-data/model-condo-avm/README.md

 - Condo percentage of ownership, which determines the intra-building variation in unit price.
 - Other sales in the building.
-This is captured by a rolling average of sales in the building over the past 5 years.
+This is captured by a rolling average of sales in the building over the past 5 years, excluding any sales of the target condo unit.

 **Q: How do I see the assessed value of other units in my building?**